microsoft/fast/packages/web-components/fast-foundation/src/menu/menu.spec.md

 ### Use Cases

-1. Paired with a persistant [menu button](https://w3c.github.io/aria-practices/#menubutton) to create a dropdown menu control.
+1. Paired with a persistent [menu button](https://w3c.github.io/aria-practices/#menubutton) to create a dropdown menu control.
 An example of this might be the common `...` overflow menu patterns where the menus visual state is toggled when the menu button is clicked.

 2. A contextual menu triggered via right click, not paired with a menu button.